$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Uncertainty Characterization

-The matched uncertainty $\sigma_m$ enters the system in the same channel as the baseline control input $u_b$ (through $B_F(R)$) and, hence, can be directly compensated for, whereas the unmatched one $\sigma_{um}$ enters the system through $B^{\bot}_F(R)$ whose columns are perpendicular to those of $B_F(R)$.
+The matched uncertainty $\sigma_m$ enters the system in the same channel as the baseline control input $u_b$, which contains the forces along the body-$z$ axis and moments in body-$x$, -$y$, and -$z$ axes.
+Therefore, $\sigma_m$ can be directly compensated for by the control actions.
+In contrast, the unmatched uncertainty $\sigma_{um}$ contains forces along any direction in the body-$xy$ plane, which enter the dynamics through $B^{\bot}_F(R)$ (whose columns are perpendicular to those of $B_F(R)$).

-Our formulation with $\sigma_m$ and $\sigma_{um}$ in~\eqref{equ:uncertain system with full state} can characterize various types of uncertainties and disturbances which can be categorized into three groups: i) external disturbances, ii) actuation-induced uncertainties, and iii) model mismatch.
-External disturbances (e.g., wind, gust, and ground effect), apply to the quadrotor's dynamics in the form of unknown force $F_0 \in \mathbb{R}^3$ and moment $M_0 \in \mathbb{R}^3$.
-The matched uncertainty $\sigma_m$ contains $F_0$'s projection onto the body-$z$ axis and $M_0$ (i.e., $\sigma_m^\top = [F_0\cdot Re_3 \ M_0^\top]$), whereas the unmatched uncertainty~$\sigma_{um}$ contains $F_0$'s projection onto the body-$xy$ plane (i.e., $\sigma_{um}^\top = [F_0 \cdot Re_1\ F_0 \cdot R e_2]$).
-The actuation-induced uncertainties (e.g., battery voltage drop and damaged propellers) will cause scaled actual thrust $f_{real}$ and moment $M_{real}$ that deviate from the commanded thrust $f_{b}$ and moment $M_{b}$.
-The deviation can be captured by $\sigma_m^\top = [f_{real} \ M_{real}^\top] - [f_b \ M_b^\top]$.
-For the model mismatch, consider the case where the mass of the quadrotor in design is $m$ while the true value of the mass is $m_{real}$.
+Our formulation with $\sigma_m$ and $\sigma_{um}$ in~\eqref{equ:uncertain system with full state} can characterize various types of uncertainties and disturbances which can be categorized into three classes: i) external disturbances, ii) actuation-induced uncertainties, and iii) model mismatch.
+External disturbances (e.g., wind, gust, and ground effect) apply to the quadrotor's dynamics in the form of unknown force $F_0 \in \mathbb{R}^3$ and moment $M_0 \in \mathbb{R}^3$.
+The matched uncertainty $\sigma_m$ contains the unknown force $F_0$'s projection onto the body-$z$ axis and the unknown moment $M_0$ (i.e., $\sigma_m = [F_0^\top Re_3 \ M_0^\top]^\top$), whereas the unmatched uncertainty~$\sigma_{um}$ contains $F_0$'s projection onto the body-$xy$ plane (i.e., $\sigma_{um} = [F_0^\top Re_1\ F_0^\top R e_2]^\top$).
+The actuation-induced uncertainties (e.g., battery voltage drop and damaged propellers) will cause scaled actual thrust $f_{real}$ and moment $M_{real}$ to deviate from the commanded thrust $f_{b}$ and moment $M_{b}$.
+The deviation can be captured by $\sigma_m = [f_{real} \ M_{real}^\top]^\top - [f_b \ M_b^\top]^\top$.
+For the model mismatch, we provide a simple example where the mass of the quadrotor in design is $m$ while the true value of the mass is $m_{real}$.
 The effect of this mismatch on the quadrotor's translational dynamics is reflected by